YaoXingbo/MagicCity/README.md

 ## [ICCV2025] MagicCity: Geometry-Aware 3D City Generation from Satellite Imagery with Multi-View Consistency

-This is the project page of MagicCity: Geometry-Aware 3D City Generation from Satellite Imagery with Multi-View Consistency.

-<p><strong><span style="color:red;">Notice: MagicCity is currently under patent application.
+## Notice: MagicCity is currently under patent application.
 The code and related resources will be open-sourced after the patent process is completed.
-Thank you for your understanding.</span></strong></p>
+Thank you for your understanding.

 ### Cover
 <img src="cover.png" alt="MagicCity Cover" />